fleetdm/fleet/docs/infrastructure/faq.md

 Folks typically use Fleet to ship logs to data aggregation systems like Splunk, the ELK stack, and Graylog.

-The [logger configuration options](https://github.com/fleetdm/fleet/blob/master/docs/infrastructure/configuring-the-fleet-binary.md#osquery_status_log_plugin) allow you to select the log output pluggin.
-These options define the datastore you'd like your logs to be sent to.
+The [logger configuration options](https://github.com/fleetdm/fleet/blob/master/docs/infrastructure/configuring-the-fleet-binary.md#osquery_status_log_plugin) allow you to select the log output plugin.
+Using the log outputs you can route the logs to your chosen aggregation system.

 ### Troubleshooting